 Where to Buy Homeowners Insurance That Covers Jewelry

-Most large and small insurers, like State Farm and Hippo, respectively, offer homeowners insurance with jewelry coverage options..
+Most large and small insurers, like State Farm and Hippo, respectively, offer homeowners insurance with jewelry coverage options.
 Homeowners insurance costs roughly $175 per month.
-Homeowners insurance rates vary across insurance providers.
-MoneyGeek recommends shopping around and comparing quotes from various providers to ensure you get the best bargain.
+Rates vary across insurance providers.
+MoneyGeek recommends shopping around and comparing quotes to find the best rates.

-The amount of personal property you decide to insure will substantially affect the overall cost.
-Use MoneyGeek's personal property calculator to figure out how much coverage you may need.
+The amount of personal property you decide to insure affects the overall cost.
+Use MoneyGeek's personal property calculator to estimate how much coverage you need.

 Personal Property Coverage Calculator